Three Players Returning from Injury You Can Trust in Fantasy Football Drafts

 You’re on the clock, and you’re wondering, “Should I draft Player X?
 He’s coming off that ACL injury, and I’m not sure he’ll stay healthy this year.
 Player Y looked good two years ago, but he missed all last season with a hamstring injury.
 Will he stay healthy in 2019?”
 Trying to answer these questions alone can be challenging and can make or break a fantasy football draft.

 Fortunately, you don’t have to answer these questions alone.
 As a board-certified orthopedic specialist physical therapist and writer of the Ultimate Draft Kit Injury Report section, I’m here to help.
 Here are three players you can trust coming off of a 2018 injury that I’m trusting in 2019, and you should, too.
+If you are an injured player and still in pain, if you also do smoke, you can try using a disposable vape pen made from runtz og strain that is known for relieving pain.

 1. Cam Newton, Carolina Panthers